mahi97/mahi-log/_posts/2020-10-30-neural-turing-machine.md

       ![Addressing by Content]({{ '/assets/post-fig/ntm_addr_4.png' | relative_url }})
       {: style="width: 100%;" class="center"}
       *Figure 2.
-Addressing By Content Similarity .
+Sharpening of Shifted Address.
 (Image source: Original Paper)*

-And that's it! the distribution vector $$w_t$$ is generated for each head based on last state of memory and controller output, the system is entirely differentiable and thus end-to-end trainable.
+And that's it! the distribution vector $$w_t$$ is generated for each head based on the last state of memory and controller output, the system is entirely differentiable and thus end-to-end trainable.

 ### controller

-The controller can be any NN, the paper test how Feed-Forward or RNN perform on different tasks.
-Beside final results the paper make following statements:
+The controller can be any NN; the paper test how Feed-Forward or RNN perform on different tasks.
+Besides the final results, the paper makes the following statements:
-  1. The LSTM version of RNN has internal memory which can act like registers of processor
+  1. The LSTM version of RNN has an internal memory that acts like registers of the processor.
-  2. LSTM mix information across multiple time-steps so task can be done with less heads
+  2. LSTM mix information across multiple time-steps so the task can be done with fewer heads.
-  3. Feed-Forward has better transparency which only relays on external memory
+  3. Feed-Forward has better transparency, which only relays on external memory.

 ## Implementation

-They say you didn't understand it unless you can explain it well, I believe in CS you didn't understand it unless you implement it well, and as there was no official implementation for this paper I was eager to do it myself and see what can goes wrong, and as I expected anything that can go wrong did go wrong so I learned few tricks to make it robust and fast.
-I explain the code and implementation with PyTorch on another post, but for now we just focus on concepts.
+They say you didn't understand it unless you can explain it well, I believe in CS: you didn't understand it unless you implement it well, As there was no official implementation for this paper, I was eager to do it myself and see what can go wrong, and as I expected anything that can go wrong, I learned few tricks to make it robust and fast.
+I explain the code and implementation with PyTorch in another post, but we focus on concepts for now.

-  1. Here's what I understood first time read the papers, I decide on those activation functions respected to bounds and behavior of variables. seems good, doesn't work!
+  1. Here's what I understood after reading the paper, I decide on those activation functions respected to bounds and behavior of variables.
+Seems good, doesn't work!

   ![Implementation 1]({{ '/assets/post-fig/ntm_imp_diag1.png' | relative_url }})
   {: style="width: 100%;" class="center"}
   *Figure 2.
-Addressing By Content Similarity .
-(Image source: Original Paper)*
+NTM Architecture Level1.*

   2. **Moore to Mealy**.
-First trick is which improved the speed of training and also robustness was changing from moore to mealy which means not only state of controller decide on output but also current values of read heads should be involved.
+The first trick is to improve the speed of training, and also robustness was changing from Moore to mealy, which means that the state of the controller can decide on output and current values of read heads should be involved.

   ![Implementation 1]({{ '/assets/post-fig/ntm_imp_diag2.png' | relative_url }})
   {: style="width: 100%;" class="center"}
   *Figure 2.
 Addressing By Content Similarity .
 (Image source: Original Paper)*

   3. **Split the FC!**.
-Yes! it actually help a lot and have gain in performance.
+Yes!
+It helps a lot and has brings performance improvement.

   ![Implementation 1]({{ '/assets/post-fig/ntm_imp_diag3.png' | relative_url }})
   {: style="width: 100%;" class="center"}
   *Figure 2.
 Addressing By Content Similarity .
 (Image source: Original Paper)*

   4. **Clip output and gradient**.
-This is very important in robustness of training otherwise you may face g radiant exploit.
-I tried to clip it in range of $$[-10, 10]$$ and works fine.
+This is very important in the robustness of training; otherwise, you may face g radiant exploit.
+I tried to clip it in the range of $$[-10, 10]$$ and works fine.

   ![Implementation 1]({{ '/assets/post-fig/ntm_imp_diag4.png' | relative_url }})
   {: style="width: 100%;" class="center"}
   *Figure 2.
 Addressing By Content Similarity .
 (Image source: Original Paper)*

   5. **Initialization Matters**.
-The initial values of memory and heads matter a lot in training, there's actually a paper [] on comparing the performance of different Initialization, here's what I found: you should either go with constant Initialization of memory and trainable Initialization for heads, or just initialize everything uniformly random.
+The initial values of memory and heads matter a lot in training; there's a paper [] on comparing the performance of different Initialization; here's what I found: you should either go with constant Initialization of memory and trainable Initialization for heads or initialize everything uniformly random.
 (I did the second one, but first is recommended).

   ![Implementation 1]({{ '/assets/post-fig/ntm_imp_diag5.png' | relative_url }})
   {: style="width: 100%;" class="center"}